Kevinclane/mywebsite/README.md

 ## Deployment steps

-1. Push changes to gh-pages branch
+1. Checkout gh-pages and merge main
 2. Run ng build --output-path docs --base-href /mywebsite/
-3. Go into docs/browser/index.html and edit base tag's href to /mywebsite/ (It tried to load from C://....)
+3. Go into docs/browser/index.html and edit base tag's href to /mywebsite/ (It tries to load from C drive by default even with base href declared)
-4. Copy all contents in browser
+4. Copy all contents in browser folder
-5. Paste files into docs
+5. Paste files into docs folder (parent to browser)
-6. Commit and Push
+6. Commit and Push - Github Actions should handle the deployment